CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Introduction

 Unlike prior interpretability approaches that measure layer contributions by complete pruning—an approach known to severely degrade performance and result in unreliable, high-variance Shapley estimates \citep{zhang2024investigating}—we propose Shapley-based Progressive Quantization Estimation (SPQE).
 SPQE uniformly quantizes the model to a moderate baseline precision and then progressively reduces the precision of each layer to a lower precision within each Monte-Carlo sampled permutation.
 This progressive strategy maintains model stability, allowing incremental rather than catastrophic performance degradation.
 Consequently, our approach yields accurate and low-variance Shapley estimates.

-Building upon these Shapley estimates from SPQE, we introduce \textbf{I}nteraction-aware \textbf{M}ixed-\textbf{P}recision \textbf{Q}uantization (\textsc{IMPQ}), a novel framework for optimal precision assignment. \textsc{IMPQ} converts inferred layer sensitivities and inter-layer interactions into a quadratic surrogate model that predicts the loss increase resulting from assigning either 2-bit or 4-bit precision to individual layers.
+Building upon these Shapley estimates from SPQE, we introduce \textbf{Coop}erative Game Inspired Mixed-Precision \textbf{Q}uantization (\textbf{CoopQ}), a novel framework for optimal precision assignment. \textsc{CoopQ} converts inferred layer sensitivities and inter-layer interactions into a quadratic surrogate model that measures the loss increase resulting from assigning either 2-bit or 4-bit precision to individual layers.
 Minimizing this surrogate under predefined memory constraints yields a binary quadratic optimization problem, where each binary variable determines the bit-width assigned to a specific layer.
 To efficiently solve this problem, we linearize the quadratic objective into a Mixed-Integer Linear Program (MILP), enabling standard optimization solvers to obtain globally optimal bit assignments.

-Our contributions are: \begin{itemize} \item We propose SPQE, an efficient method leveraging cooperative game theory and progressive quantization to accurately estimate layer sensitivities and inter-layer interactions in mixed-precision quantization. \item We introduce IMPQ, a novel optimization framework that translates these layer sensitivity estimates into optimal bit-width assignments via MILP. \item We conduct comprehensive ablation analyses examining how the number of permutations sampled in SPQE and the inclusion of inter-layer interaction terms impact quantization performance, providing critical insights for practical implementation. \end{itemize}
+Our contributions are: \begin{itemize} \item We propose SPQE, an efficient method leveraging cooperative game theory and progressive quantization to accurately estimate layer sensitivities and inter-layer interactions in mixed-precision quantization. \item We introduce CoopQ, a novel optimization framework that translates these layer sensitivity estimates into optimal bit-width assignments via MILP. \item We conduct comprehensive ablation analyses examining how the number of permutations sampled in SPQE and the inclusion of inter-layer interaction terms impact quantization performance, providing critical insights for practical implementation. \end{itemize}